 She pushed harder and tried to jostle it loose, but the handle only budged slightly.
 The truck jerked in response, and this startled Kanna enough that she let go.

 She turned to look at Goda with surprise.
 There was a rare amount of effort on the woman’s face.
 Her jaw was visibly tight, the muscles of her neck taut.
-She had pressed the whole of her body—her chest, her torso, her hips—to the back of the truck, and she was pushing into it with the smooth pace of her stride.
+She had pressed most of her body—her chest, her torso, her hips—to the back of the truck, and she was pushing into it with the smooth pace of her stride.

-Goda glanced up at her finally, after she had applied enough forward motion that the truck seemed to be able to roll against the gravity of the incline with a bit of its own inertia.
-“Keep your eyes on the road,” she said.
-“You shouldn’t have to do much to steer since we were already facing the right direction, but every course needs at least small adjustments to stay true.”
+When Goda glanced up at her finally, after she had applied enough forward motion that the truck seemed to gain some momentum of its own, she said, “Keep your eyes on the road.
+You shouldn’t have to do much to steer since we were already facing the right direction, but every course needs at least small adjustments to stay true.”

-Small adjustments!”
+“Small adjustments!”
 Goda called out to her over the noise.
 There was a laugh in her voice.
 “Small!”

-Kanna winced and pulled to the left again, but the steering over-corrected as before.
+Kanna winced and pulled to the left, but the steering over-corrected as before.
 It took her a few more times—and an awkward dance with the truck—to get the wheels facing straight forward again.
 She held the steering lever gingerly from then on.
 She kept her eyes tightly on the road in front of her.

 Every once in awhile, Goda’s voice boomed through the air, correcting Kanna lightly if she hadn’t noticed a mistake.
 “A little more to the right!” she would say when Kanna had begun drifting; or she would shout, “Not so much!” when Kanna had become overly eager again.